AlexAegis/rx_bevy/docs/43_development_guidelines_and_rules.md

 After a `Complete` signal is sent, the destination must be unsubscribed and the observable!

+## `RX_NO_MORE_NOTIFICATIONS_AFTER_CLOSE_EXCEPT_TICKS`: Subscriptions and closable subscribers must not send events downstream after they close except for forwarding upstream ticks

+If a subscription has been closed - which usually happens because it unsubscribed - it must not send any events downstream except forwarding ticks coming from upstream.
+(See rule `RX_ALWAYS_FORWARD_TICKS`)

 ## `RX_ALWAYS_FORWARD_TICKS`: Observable Subscriptions and Operators must always forward the tick signal itself to its destination

 Downstream operators depend on the tick signal, it must be forwarded as